 Increased fibrosis levels also affect the liver’s functioning.
 The more scar tissue the less functioning liver tissue is available.
-So not only does fibrosis increase the chance of liver cancer it also impair the livers functions.
+So not only does fibrosis increase the chance of liver cancer it also impairs the liver’s functions.

+Many doctors will tell Hepatitis c patients that the liver cannot recover from liver cirrhosis.
+This is not true.
 Fibrosis is rated by a score that begins at F0 (no fibrosis) and rises to F4 (cirrhosis).
-Cirrhosis has long been regarded as the “end” … the point of no return.
-Liver functions are ruined and chance of developing liver cancer high.
+In the past liver Cirrhosis has long been regarded as the “end” … the point of no return.
+People believed that liver functions were ruined and the chance of developing liver cancer was high.

-But this perception is changing because the very good news is that once the Hep C virus is removed many people are reporting that the liver is healing better than was expected.
+So the perception that liver cirrhosis is final and irreversible is changing.
+The very good news is that once the Hep C virus is removed many people are reporting that the liver is healing better than was expected.
 People with cirrhosis (F4) are finding that their liver fibrosis levels return to F2 or F1.
 The chance of liver cancer reduces by more than 70% and the liver functions return to normal.
-Good health.

 This email from a Hep C patient in the UK.

 Just thought I would share some further good news that you might want to share with others.